crpietschmann/portfolio/_posts/2015-12-17-code-tip-simpler-performance-timer-logging-in-c.markdown

 * *

 While the above example is fairly simple, your code can start to get messy.
-So, lets make it better by encapsulating it into a special class to make it as easy to use as possible.*<br />*
+So, lets make it better by encapsulating it into a special class to make it as easy to use as possible.*
+*

 First, here's the usage example of the performance timing logging class that will be listed below:
 <pre class="brush: c-sharp; first-line: 1; tab-size: 4; toolbar: false; ">using (new PerfTimerLogger("name of code being profiled"))